Thoughts Kristen Hudson Thoughts Kristen Hudson

 The Parent-Avatar Theory | Familial Archetypes in Politics

 In today’s political climate, the fierce loyalty people show toward their chosen leaders suggests something deeper than mere policy preferences.
 It’s not just about political stances anymore; there’s an almost primal connection at play, reflecting a subconscious need for parental figures who offer protection, guidance, or discipline.
-Drawing on psychological insights, including Carl Jung’s theory of archetypes and Joseph Campbell’s exploration of myth, we see how voters may project their desires for certain types of leadership onto candidates who embody these “parental” roles.
 By understanding these deeper dynamics, we can gain valuable insights into the intense emotional connections that drive voter behavior and shape our political landscape.

 Read More